Uncover insights about valuable new audiences

 As a result of Media.Monks’ analytics work, McDonald’s determined that the “likely 7-day purchasers” segment drove the greatest ROI.
 Through the integration between Google Analytics 4 and Google Ads, predictive audience segments could then be seamlessly exported to McDonald’s ad campaigns.
 At this stage, OMD, the media agency for McDonald’s, took the baton.
 OMD recommended the client use App campaigns for engagement, a fully AI-driven Google Ads campaign type that prompts app users across Google advertising channels to take action.

 As a result of this work, McDonald’s Hong Kong increased conversions 550% among “likely 7-day purchasers” and decreased cost per acquisition 63% among the same group.
 On top of that, McDonald’s saw 560% increased revenue within that audience.
 With this new data-driven strategy in place and strategic partners by its side, the McDonald’s Hong Kong marketing team continues to thrive in its digital transformation.

 “By using the unique insights on likely purchasers and developing a value-based bidding strategy, we created a powerful tool for McDonald’s to reach customers more effectively and drive in-app orders,” said Joanna Chow, associate digital director at OMD Hong Kong.
-“At the same time, we were able to automatically test different combinations of text, images, and video to create optimized ads for relevant audiences.”
+“At the same time, we were able to automatically test different combinations of text, images, and video to create optimised ads for relevant audiences.”

-Chow continued, “AI enables us to do so much more to increase media efficiency and sales, and we look forward to seeing more breakthroughs brought by GA4 and other solutions powered by Google AI.”
+Chow continued: “AI enables us to do so much more to increase media efficiency and sales, and we look forward to seeing more breakthroughs brought by GA4 and other solutions powered by Google AI.”